pratyushmittal/Fully-Faltoo/content/china.md

-world, where the habitants have progressed as much as us (or even more), but where they don't understand our language, they don't accept our credit cards and where we can't use your mobile applications.
+world, where the habitants have progressed as much as us (or even more), but where they don't understand our language, they don't accept our credit cards and where we can't use our mobile applications.

 These are few of the things I noted for our next